karisigurd4/DocumentLab/Documentation/Examples.md

 }
 ```

-hen map the object with a Json converter, for instance the following
+Then map the object with a Json converter, for instance the following

 ```C#
 var documentLab = new DocumentLab();